clairetsoi1129/mars-rover/README.md

 6. If any step hit the boundary of plateau or hit the obstacle.
 Exception will throw and halt the program.

 #### Flow of GUI input:
+0. Run the GameManager function to start the game
 1. The game will ask user to input the plateau size and initial position and direction of rover.
 (It supports one rover only.)
 2. Then the game will display the locations of samples / obstacles in the plateau.
 3. Player can then input the instruction (L/R/M) by right-click on the rover to control its path.